jacobfeldgoise/ThermalDrone/README.md

   python filename.py
  ```

 *Please be extremely careful while conducting field tests with untested code!
-Be sure to attach a rope to the drone to guide it in case of a software failure.
-Also, always be prepared to use the "land" button on the controller*
+Be sure to attach a rope to the drone to guide it in the event of a software failure.
+Also, always be prepared to use the "land" button on the controller.*